-Contract also can be used as a basis for processing personal data.
-Researchers can use this basis if they need to process a data subject's personal data in order to fulfill contractual obligations they have towards the data subject.
-While this has limited application in the research context it can be applicable for the administration and management of access panels.
+Contract might also be used in limited situations as a basis for processing personal data.
+Researchers might be able to use this basis if they need to process a data subject's personal data in order to fulfil contractual obligations they have towards the data subject, for instance in the administration and management of access panels.

-6.2.5 Public Task and Interest
+6.2.5 Public task and interest

-Processing of personal data that is necessary for the performance of a task in the public interest or for official functions is another basis that researchers may consider.
+Processing of personal data that is necessary for the performance of a task in the public interest or for official functions is another basis that researchers may be able to consider.
 The conditions for using this basis tend to be tightly defined and vary between countries.
 As a result, it is primarily used for public sector research and/or to a lesser extent private sector research which clearly demonstrates public interest.

-7 Data Security
+7. Data Security